Legislation Affecting Animals 2025/26

 Senate Bills to support:

 SB 381: Beagle Bill: This bill will defund painful dog and cat testing in Pennsylvania and shine a light on the scope of cruel and wasteful experimentation, Introduced by Senator Doug Mastriano and Sen. Carolyn Comitta.
 Co-Sponsorship Memo.
-Status: Passed Senate unanimously!
+Status: Passed Senate 50–0 (Sept.
+10, 2025); referred to House Judiciary Sept.
+11, 2025.

-SB 846 Prohibiting the Declawing of Cats.
+SB 846: Prohibiting the Declawing of Cats.
 This bill would ban declawing for cosmetic or aesthetic reasons, as well as for reasons of convenience.
 Introduced by Senator Tracy Pennycuick and Senator Carolyn Comitta.
-Co-Sponsorship Memo Fact Sheet.
+Co-Sponsorship Memo.
+Fact Sheet.
+Status: Referred to Senate Judiciary on June 10, 2025.

 SB 412: Reinstating Pittsburgh’s Rodeo Ban: this bill will repeal the preemption of Pittsburgh’s rodeo ban, reinstating the local law that has been in place for more than 30 years.
-Introduced by Sen. Lindsey Williams Co-Sponsorship Memo.
+Introduced by Sen. Lindsey Williams.
+Co-Sponsorship Memo.
+Status: Referred to Local Government on Mar.
+10, 2025.

 Senate Bills to Oppose: